 Another interesting rough surface is Earth's atmosphere.
-You probably don't think of the atmosphere as a surface, but it nonetheless is "rough" to incoming while light.
-The atmosphere contains molecules of many different sizes, including more and a surface, on get, water vapor and various pollutants.
+You probably don't think of the atmosphere as a surface, but it nonetheless is "rough" to incoming white light.
+The atmosphere contains molecules of many different sizes, including nitrogen, oxygen, water vapor and various pollutants.
 This assortment scatters the higher energy light waves, the ones we see as blue light.
 This is why the sky looks blue.

-Figure 2.8 The waves can be scattered of the object.
+Figure 2.8 The waves can be scattered off the object.